 Ongoing Interview Series

-To see details of each themed interview series, 1999-2020, click on highlighted links below:
+See details of each themed interview series, 1999-2020, by clicking on the highlighted links below:

 From the Front Porch to the Front Lines, a two DVD set of short films and a biographical booklet produced by the Floyd Story Center, Old Church Gallery, Ltd., the product of a nine-year collaboration with Radford University to record and archive the stories of twenty-eight Floyd County residents who came of age during the Great Depression and World War II.
 This project was a recipient of a 2017 Virginia Humanities grant.